orgixmh/x79-p3-opencore/README.md

 # Hackintosh OpenCore configuration for Chinese X79-P3 Motherboard

 # Why OpenCore?
-OpenCore is FASTER, SAFER that Clover
+OpenCore is FASTER and SAFER than Clover

 # What is Working:
   LAN   : Perfect